-The responder shall send a MIMO BF Feedback frame to the initiator a SIFS following the reception of the MIMO BF Feedback frame from the initiator.
-If the initiator is the decision maker for the initiator link, the EDMG Channel Measurement Feedback element in the MIMO BF Feedback frame shall contain the SU-MIMO beamforming training feedback for the initiator SMBT subphase according to the feedback type specified by the initiator in the SU-MIMO BF setup subphase.
-Otherwise the EDMG Channel Measurement Feedback element in the MIMO BF Feedback frame shall contain NI best transmit and receive sector combinations, which are determined based on channel measurement data captured from the initiator SMBT subphase.
-Additionally, if the responder is the decision maker for the responder link, the EDMG Channel Measurement Feedback element in the MIMO BF Feedback frame shall also contain NR best transmit and receive sector combinations for the responder link, which are determined based on the received SU-MIMO beamforming training feedback for the responder SMBT subphase.
+The responder shall send a MIMO BF Feedback frame with the SU/MU field set to 1 and the Link Type field set to 1 to the initiator a SIFS following reception of the MIMO BF Feedback frame from the initiator.
+The TA field of the MIMO BF Feedback shall be set to the MAC address of the responder and the RA field shall be set to the MAC address of the initiator.
+The MIMO BF Feedback frame shall carry the dialog token in the Dialog Token field that identifies the SU-MIMO BF training.
+The EDMG Channel Measurement Feedback element in the MIMO BF Feedback frame shall indicate Ntsc(I) best transmit sector combinations in the EDMG Sector ID Order field and the BRP CDOWN field, which are determined based on channel measurement data captured from the initiator SMBT subphase.
+The Channel Measurement Feedback element in the MIMO BF Feedback frame shall contain SNRs corresponding to the Ntsc(I) transmit sector combinations in the SNR field.
+If the Channel Measurement Requested field of the MIMO BF Setup frame received from the initiator in the preceding SU-MIMO BF setup subphase is 1, the Channel Measurement Present field of the MIMO BF Feedback frame shall be set to 1 and the Channel Measurement Feedback element in the MIMO BF Feedback frame shall contain channel measurements corresponding to the Ntsc(I) transmit sector combinations in the Channel Measurement field.

-If the initiator is the decision maker for the initiator link, the initiator shall send a MIMO BF Feedback frame to the responder a SIFS following the reception of the MIMO BF Feedback frame from the responder.
-Otherwise the initiator shall not send a MIMO BF Feedback frame to the responder a SIFS following the reception of the MIMO BF Feedback frame from the responder.
-The EDMG Channel Measurement Feedback element in the MIMO BF Feedback frame shall contain NI best transmit and receive sector combinations for the initiator link, which are determined based on the received SU-MIMO beamforming training feedback for the initiator SMBT subphase.

-The NI best transmit and receive sector combinations for initiator link and the NR best transmit and receive sector combinations for responder link shall be determined in such a way that no determined transmit or receive sectors come from the same DMG antenna.
-The algorithms for determining the NI best transmit and receive sector combinations for the initiator link and for determining the NR best transmit and receive sector combinations for the responder link are implementation dependent.
+The Ntsc(I) best transmit sector combinations (or equivalently Ntsc(I) best TX-RX AWV configurations) for the initiator link and the Ntsc(R) best transmit sector combinations (or equivalently Ntsc(R) best TX-RX AWV configurations) for the responder link shall be determined in such a way that no determined transmit or receive AWV come from the same DMG antenna.
+The algorithms for determining the Ntsc(I) best transmit sector combinations for the initiator link and for determining the Ntsc(R) best transmit sector combinations for the responder link are implementation dependent.

 ---------------------------------------------------------------------------------------------------------------------